wanderleihuttel/bacula-utils/telegram/readme-english.md

 }
 ```

-### Config dbdriver option in the Catalog Resource
+### Config dbdriver option in the Catalog Resource in the file bacula-dir.conf

 ```
 Catalog {